cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 The Energy System Module contains the energy forms (energy demand and sources) and energy systems (conversion, distribution and storage systems) to realize energy demand and supply analyses.
-It allows also to calculate $CO_2$ emissions or Primary energy balances.
+It allows also to calculate CO2 emissions or primary energy balances.

 It is related to the Energy ADE and CityGML model through the object `EnergyDemand`, which can be related to any `_CityObject`.